LauraNolan/marti/crits/core/README.md

 RFI is not included by default in a TLO, and therefore, it needs to be imported the same way as sources.

-Add the following to the main TLO decloration (the exmple below is for a domain, modify accordingly).
+Add the following to the main TLO declaration (the example below is for a domain, modify accordingly).

 ```python
 class Domain(CritsBaseAttributes, CritsSourceDocument, CritsActionsDocument,
              Document, MartiRFIDocument):
 ```

-Add the following to the details page (the exmple below is for a domain, modify accordingly).
+Add the following to the details page (the example below is for a domain, modify accordingly).

 ```html
 {% with rfi=domain.rfi %}